-This PSH Development Program Request for Applications (RFA) is for smaller developments that because of their size are not a good fit for the Low Income Housing Tax Credit (LIHTC) program.
-Therefore, only Projects with twenty five (25) or less units are eligible to apply under this RFA.
-Developments with an allocation of Low Income Housing Tax Credits (LIHTC) or contemplating use of the LIHTC are not eligible Applicants under this RFA.
+This PSH Development Program Request for Applications (RFA) is for smaller Projects that because of their size are not a good candidate for financing through the Low Income Housing Tax Credit (LIHTC) program.
+Therefore, only Projects with twenty- five (25) or less units are eligible to apply under this RFA.
+Projects with an allocation of Low Income Housing Tax Credits (LIHTC) or contemplating use of the LIHTC are not eligible Applicants under this RFA.
+Projects applying under this RFA must have a minimum of 50% of units affordable at or below 30% AMI for Supportive Housing Populations, a minimum of 10% Statewide Referral Network Units, and may not include units above 60% AMI unless a non-Authority source is used to fund such units.
+All units funded by the National Housing Trust Fund shall be restricted as 30% AMI units.